Jacob Bernoulli

+Bernoulli's given name is also sometimes given as Jakob (which was his name in German).
+He was also known as James in English or Jacques in French.
+When publishing in Latin, as he often did, his name was given as Jacobus Bernoullius.
+To distinguish him from his relative Jakob II Bernoulli, Bernoulli is sometimes given the generational suffix I, as in Jacob I Bernoulli.

 Biography

-Jacob Bernoulli was born in Basel in the Swiss Confederation; the son and grandson of Protestant spice merchants on his father's side, his mother was born into a family engaged in banking and city governing.
+Jacob Bernoulli was born in Basel in the Swiss Confederation; the son and grandson of Protestant spice merchants on his father's side.
+His mother was born into a family engaged in banking and city governing.

 Following his father's wish, he studied theology and entered the ministry.
 But contrary to the desires of his parents, he also studied mathematics and astronomy.
 He traveled throughout Europe from 1676 to 1682, learning about the latest discoveries in mathematics and the sciences under leading figures of the time.
 This included the work of Johannes Hudde, Robert Boyle, and Robert Hooke.
 During this time he also produced an incorrect theory of comets.